Chaoses-Ib/ArtificialIntelligence/Language/Models/Tools/llama.cpp/README.typ

     ctx-size = 65536
     temp = 0.7
     ```
+  - Preset `model` and `mmproj` are not relative to the preset file...
+  - When overriding models downloaded from HF, ```sh --hf-repo``` will be kept so it needs network and may fail.
+  - [ ] #a[Feature Request: Option to show only preset-defined models in router mode - Issue \#18609][https://github.com/ggml-org/llama.cpp/issues/18609]
+  - Switches even the target model is already loaded.
+    #footnote[#a[llama.cpp models preset with multiple presets for the same model : r/LocalLLaMA][https://www.reddit.com/r/LocalLLaMA/comments/1rj8sow/llamacpp_models_preset_with_multiple_presets_for/]]

 - #a[llama-swap: Reliable model swapping for any local OpenAI/Anthropic compatible server - llama.cpp, vllm, etc][https://github.com/mostlygeek/llama-swap]

 #a[New in llama.cpp: Model Management][https://huggingface.co/blog/ggml-org/model-management-in-llamacpp]